Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lessons30.md

 5. Sender's and receiver's address

 - This detailed transaction tracking allows you to have a better understanding of each transaction and aids immensely in debugging specific issues related to individual transactions.

+## Wrapping Up
+- To sum up, `Alchemy` is a revolutionary platform that brings a plethora of tools to aid your Web3 development experience.
+From `Supernode` to` Enhanced APIs` and `crucial troubleshooting tools`, Alchemy is undeniably a `game changer` in the world of decentralized applications.